JuliaLang/julia/README.windows.md

 # General Information for Windows

-This file describes how to use and build Julia on Windows.
+This file describes how to install or build Julia on Windows.
 For more information about Julia, please see the [main README](https://github.com/JuliaLang/julia/blob/master/README.md)

 # Binary distribution